Our People

 Sue is a registered Nurse and Nurse Immuniser and also holds a Diploma of Management.
 She has spent many years working with community groups as a Public Health advocate and volunteering with junior sports groups, Colac Turf Club and Meriba Service Club.
 Married to Terry, she has 3 daughters and 8 grandchildren.
 Her main hobby is gardening.

-Jack Barclay (Director)
+Jack Barcley (Director)

 Jack is the proprietor of the Water Supply Specialists business in Colac which retails, installs and maintains water supply systems for agricultural farming enterprises.
 He has extensive experience as a General Manager and CEO in manufacturing, primarily in the food industry.
 Core competencies include leadership, corporate governance, sales and marketing, cost management and innovation and project management.

-Married to Patricia, he has a daughter, Harriette.
+Married to Patricia, he has a daughter Harriette.
 He is also active in various sports including rowing, cycling and tennis.

 Ami Hillege (Executive Officer)